 Trusted Devices let you keep your phone unlocked when a Bluetooth-powered gadget is in close proximity.

 Wired headphones don’t support this feature because they’re not able to broadcast anything to your phone.
 But if you’re not into fitness straps or other wearables, you can still enjoy the benefits of Trusted Devices by granting your Bluetooth headphones the power to keep your phone unlocked.
-And if you’re the type to keep your headphones either on your ears or around your neck at all times like I am, Trusted Devices can be a massive time saver every single day.
+And if you’re the type to keep your headphones either on your ears or around your neck at all times like I am, Trusted Devices can save you minutes of frustration every single day.

 One of the least-noted benefits of Bluetooth headphones is that they’re non-exclusive, unlike wired headphones.
 Get a pair of nice headphones with the wrong connector and you’re going to be making a trip to wherever people go without Radio Shack around to buy an adaptor.
 Try to use your cabled headphones on any of the new smartphones with no 3.5mm port and you’re equally out of luck.

 Bluetooth headphones are non-exclusive, so there's no reason not to have both wired and wireless headphones for different situations.

 But Bluetooth headphones work on basically everything, so long as you have a dongle or phone with a headphone jack.
 If you feel like higher quality audio for a bit, just plug your regular headphones in.
 Want to go play basketball but don’t want wires getting in the way of your three point jumper?
 Switch to Bluetooth.
 There’s absolutely no reason not to have both wired and wireless headphones and use one or the other depending on the situation.
 Unless you’ve actually got a pair of Bluetooth headphones, you’re stuck without options.